abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /qt/src/doc/core/build/meta
 /qt/lib/so/core/c/obj/meta
 /qt/lib/so/core/src/c/obj/met
-...so on
+...
-with 2 plies depth between "qt" and "core" directory, and indefinite number of ply depth between "core" and "meta" directory
+will search two plies depth between "qt" and "core" directory, and indefinite number of ply depth between "core" and "meta" directory

 If navigating in way of relative path i.e. not started with slash character (/), then the given relative path will always be searched anywhere in any depth of under current directory, does not have to be directly on current directory.
 To limit the search on current directory only, precede (prefix) it with ./